-Gift guides for all the women on your list (and maybe even you!) with ideas from pillows to pens- all tried-and-true items that will be used and loved.
+Gift guide for all the women on your list (and maybe even you!) with ideas from jewelry to kitchen favs - all affordable and tried-and-true.

 Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.

 Are you looking for useful, gifts for the women on your list that they'll actually use and won't break the bank?

 Then you're in the right place because I've gathered my absolute favorite things I love and use regularly - some things even daily - to give you some inspiration.

 Every year for the holiday season I like to look back at the year and choose the things I've discovered, used, and loved that would make good gifts and put them together in an easy to use list for you.

 I include the things I still use and love as well as anything new.

 While it would be fun to make a gift guide of things that I think look great and you may like, I prefer to recommend only what I've had experience with so you can be sure my gift guides are truly only tried-and-true items.